andyjdavis/MandarinMojo/README.md

 - graphics should have something to do with china

 - make point and click?

-- Tell the player they can press h for high scores

-- Mark arenas complete.

-- improve review arena problem queue. store words sorted for the user by difficulty (wrong answers, time to pick correct). only words you got wrong in review?

-- getting a problem wrong in NOT review should alter the review queue

 - User can view list of words sorted by difficulty.
 Problem words at top.